Updated May 5, 2023

-Do You Really Need Gamification process to Keep Your Project Team Engaged?
+Do You Really Need a Gamification Process to Keep Your Project Team Engaged?

-Employee disengagement is one of the most critical problems to hit organizations, with many employees pleading not satisfied with the projects they are allotted and no proper scope for continuing work here.
-According to Gallup stats at the time of writing this article, a staggering 66% of employees are found to be disengaged at their workplace and look out for motivation to stay and perform with fervor and zeal.
+Employee disengagement is one of the most critical problems to hit organizations, with many employees pleading that they are not satisfied with the projects they are allotted and no proper scope for continuing work here.
+According to Gallup stats, at the time of writing this article, a staggering 66% of employees are found to be disengaged at their workplace and look out for motivation to stay and perform with fervor and zeal.

-With this stark increase in employee disengagement catching up with the inferior services to products, the organization is looking out towards other exciting and inviting platforms for their employees to gain the needed level of motivation and active engagement.
+With this stark increase in employee disengagement catching up with the inferior services to products, the organization is looking out towards other exciting and inviting platforms for their employees to gain the necessary motivation and active engagement.
 This is where the gamification process enters the scene.
-With corporate giants such as Salesforce and Accenture resorting to the concept of the gamification process, the traction it is receiving is huge and its results are simply magnificent.
+With corporate giants such as Salesforce and Accenture resorting to the concept of the gamification process, the traction it is receiving is huge, and its results are simply magnificent.

 Gamification Process in Action